shangtse/robust-physical-attack/README.md

 You can also see example outputs from these scripts in the pictures section below.

-:soon:

-We also plan to release our 3D ShapeShifter pedestrian models that we showcased in our [recent talk at DSML'19](https://arxiv.org/abs/1904.12622).
+We have also released our 3D ShapeShifter pedestrian models that we showcased in our [recent talk at DSML'19](https://arxiv.org/abs/1904.12622).
+However, we are unable to distribute the meshes and textures we extracted from CARLA as this time.

 ## Pictures of Targeted and Untargeted Attacks
 ### Targeted (Person) Perturbation
-We used `make 2d_targeted_attack` to create this perturbation.
+We used `make 2d_stopsign_targeted_attack` to create this perturbation.

 ![2D Targeted Attack (person)](imgs/2d_targeted_attack.png)

 ### Untargeted Perturbation
-We used `make 2d_untargeted_attack` to create this perturbation.
+We used `make 2d_stopsign_untargeted_attack` to create this perturbation.

 ![2D Untargeted Attack](imgs/2d_untargeted_attack.png)

 ### Proposal Attack
-We used `make 2d_proposal_attack` to create this perturbation.
+We used `make 2d_stopsign_proposal_attack` to create this perturbation.

 ![2D Proposal Attack](imgs/2d_proposal_attack.png)